WNemesisW/WNemesisW.github.io/_posts/2026-05-02-thoughts_on_cyber_exercises.md

 tags:
   - Situation Awareness, Cyber Exercise
 ---
-# Thoughts on Cyber Exercises, Time Compression, and Situation Awareness

 Throughout my career, I have had the opportunity to participate in a wide range of cyber exercises.
 Most recently, I took part in a large-scale multinational exercise.
 As a strong advocate of situation awareness, one design choice consistently stands out across these environments: **time compression**.

 Within a limited exercise window, blue teams are exposed to a dense sequence of attacks, incidents, and coordination tasks — far more tightly packed than in real-world operations.
 The reason is practical: very few organizations can afford to run multi-week exercises.
 Compression is necessary.